Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

-Hot drinks would be nice to warm the body up, but beverages with a high content of caffeine such as coffee and gyokuro green tea can work negatively.
-They’re a diuretic, which removes heat retaining water from your body through urination.
+Hot drinks would be nice to warm the body up, but beverages with a high content of caffeine such as coffee and Gyokuro green tea can work negatively.
+They’re diuretic, which removes heat retaining water from your body through urination.

 Houjicha is low in caffeine, and also “pyrazine” has the effect of promoting blood flow, and warming the body.

 Speaking of other nutrients, “Catechin” (polyphenol) contained in houjicha has the effect of breaking down fat cells.
 As well as boosting blood circulation, Hojicha can be effective for Metabolism.